Safe Return Plan

 For each mitigation strategy listed below (A–H), please describe how the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC.

-Students and staff are asked to wear a mask at all times until masking requirements are no longer required in school settings.
-Signage will be posted at key locations throughout the schools and disposable masks are available to all adults and children if they need one.
-Visitors have to wear masks as well.
+Following the CDCs recommendation, the school may require Students and staff to wear a mask at all times in school settings.
+Signage will be posted at key locations throughout the school and disposable masks will be available to all.
+Visitors would have to wear masks as well.

-If a child or adult cannot wear a mask for medical reasons, we will discuss alternative options with the family, which may be to work from home.
+If a child or adult cannot wear a mask for medical reasons, we will discuss alternative options with the family.

-Adults and children may remove their masks while eating or drinking, or unless they are in gym, dance, or music class outside, or in a well-ventilated area, and at least 6 feet away from anyone else.
+Adults and children would be allowed to remove their masks while eating or drinking, or unless they are in gym, dance, or music class outside, or in a well-ventilated area, and at the distance required by the CDC.

-Our teaching spaces will be configured to ensure adequate physical distancing between students as directed by the State, the NJ department of Education, the NJ Department of Health, and/or the CDC recommendations.
+The school has acquired class furniture that allows flexible configuration of our classrooms and would allow us to ensure adequate physical distancing between students if directed by the State, the NJ department of Education, the NJ Department of Health, and/or the CDC recommendations.

 Lunch will be served in the teaching areas, and if necessary will be brought to the students as opposed to students going to get their lunch in the kitchen.